LeaseySocial.

 If you exceed the instance character limit, a sound can be played if sounds are enabled.

-The Visibility combo box currently includes:
+The Visibility combo box includes:

 Replying.